Research: NO_HZ, SQPOLL, and Realtime Scheduling

 Relevant local docs:

-- Scheduling: current LAPIC tick, bounded timeout waiters, timer-side ring polling, AP scheduler-owner proof, and the user-mode idle blocker.
+- Scheduling: current LAPIC tick, bounded timeout waiters, timer-side ring polling, AP scheduler-owner proof, CPL0 idle-thread paths, and Phase F nohz/SQPOLL activation state machine.

 - SMP: LAPIC/IPI foundation and deferred per-CPU run queue/concurrent scheduler ownership work.